 The District occasionally issues General Obligation Bonds for capital improvements and holds an Aaa bond rating from Moody’s Investor Service on its outstanding debt.

-The District holds title to 508.9 acres and leases 2.4 acres from the Village of Northbrook.
-The District maintains 22 park areas, comprised of community parks, neighborhood parks, play lots and passive parks.
-Unique and premier facilities include the Ed Rudolph Velodrome (banked bicycle racing track), Sportsman’s Country Club, Techny Prairie Park and Fields, the Leisure Center, Senior Center, Northbrook Theatre and the Northbrook Sports Center, containing two full-sized indoor ice rinks.
-Recreational facilities include two outdoor swimming facilities, 36 holes of golf, a driving range, miniature golf course, two sled hills, dozens of baseball diamonds and soccer fields, 22 tennis courts, 18 playgrounds, numerous picnic areas and trails, 2 fishing lakes and a Teams Challenge Course.
+The District maintains 543 acres across a service area of 13 square miles.
+The District maintains 24 park areas, comprised of community parks, neighborhood parks, play lots and passive parks.
+Unique and premier facilities include Techny Prairie Activity Center, a 44,200 square foot facility for fitness and recreation, Heritage Oaks Golf Club with the Classic 18 and Legacy 9 courses, Techny Prairie Park and Fields, the Leisure Center, Senior Center, Northbrook Theatre and the Northbrook Sports Center, containing two full-sized indoor ice rinks.
+Recreational facilities include two outdoor swimming facilities, 36 holes of golf, a driving range, two sled hills, dozens of baseball diamonds and soccer fields, 19 tennis courts, 18 playgrounds, numerous picnic areas and trails, and two fishing lakes.

-The District provides a full range of indoor and outdoor activities.
-Major recreation programs include summer camps, ice skating, performing arts, athletics, preschool and aquatics.
-Annual special events include a Winter Carnival, Daddy-Daughter Dance, Spring Bunny Trail, Kids’ Fishing Derby, Northbrook-On-Ice, Rock the Green (Battle of Youth Bands), Park Fest (free outdoor concerts), Kids’ Duathlon, Liberty Loop 5K, Touch-A-Truck, and Northbrook Autumnfest.
+The District provides a full range of indoor and outdoor activities and special events.
+Major recreation programs include fitness, summer camps, ice skating, performing arts, athletics, preschool and aquatics.

 The Northbrook Park District is a member of the National Recreation and Parks Association (NRPA), the Illinois Park and Recreation Association (IPRA), and the Illinois Association of Park Districts (IAPD).